nich-dev/outlier-desktop-extension-chrome/README.md

 * Moves the menu to a top hoziontal view
 * Clicking anywhere after opening the search will close the damn thing
 * Dismantles the horizontal color carousel to show the color images in a desktop friendly grid
+* Adds color swatch by the "Add to cart" table color names

 Store Link: https://chrome.google.com/webstore/detail/outlier-desktop/nmochjmgfcgiacoaedabgedhacchijcn